ABOUT

 Takahiro has received several prestigious awards, including the Minister of State for Space Policy Award from the Cabinet Office for the Space Exploitation Prize in 2020, and the METI Minister's Prize at the Monodzukuri Nippon Grand Awards in 2023.
 He remains committed to making space accessible to all through affordable and efficient space transportation services.

-Chief Executive Officer
+Director of the Board, Chief Executive Officer

 TAKAHIRO INAGAWA